dulimarta/spherical-easel/docs/tools/measurement.md

 ::: tool-title

-## Slider
+## Create Slider

 :::
 ::: tool-description
-Creates a slider or adjust the value of an existing slider.
+Creates a slider.

 ::: tool-details

 - Mouse release at a location to create a slider there.
-- After selecting a location a dialog box opens prompting the user to enter values for the lower and upper bounds of the slider, a step size, and animation options (on, loop, or reflect).
+- After selecting a location, a dialog box opens prompting the user to enter values for the lower and upper bounds of the slider, a step size, and animation options (loop only increasing, loop only decreasing, increase once, decrease once, reflecting loop, speed).
-- If the slider is animated, it automatically steps through the values from lower to upper by the step size.
-If it is not animated, the slider's value can be adjusted by clicking and dragging the control dot when this tool is active.
+- If the slider is animated, it automatically steps through the values between lower to upper bounds using the selected options.
+If it is not animated, the slider's value can be adjusted by clicking and dragging the control dot (in any action mode).
+- The location of the slider in the Sphere Canvas can be adjusted using the [Move Tool](/tools/display.html#move).
 - The lower bound, upper bound, step size, animation options (on, loop or reflect) can be edited in the [Advanced Tab](/userguide/stylepanel.html#advanced-tab) of the [Style Panel](/userguide/stylepanel.html).
-- When a slider is created, a row describing some of its properties (including its value and Measurement Token) will appear in the Measurement Section of the [Objects Tab](/userguide/#objects-tab).
+- When a slider is created, a row describing some of its properties (including its value and Measurement Token) and a fully functional copy of the slider itself will appear in the Measurement Section of the [Objects Tab](/userguide/#objects-tab).
+This includes a play/pause button.
 - When this tool is activated all previously selected objects are unselected and ignored.
   :::